 Schema

-Schemas control your database’s structure and behavior.
+A schema controls a database’s structure and behavior.

 Fauna Schema Language

-Manage schemas as FSL files
+Manage schema as .fsl files

 Collection schema

-Reference: Collection schema
+Reference: FSL collection schema

 A collection schema defines the structure and behavior of a collection and its documents.
 It can include: